bairblog/bairblog.github.io/_posts/2018-10-09-pose_estimation.md

          alt="..."/>
     <br/>
 <i>
-Simulated humanoid learns to perform a diverse array of skills by imitating video clips.
+Simulated humanoids learn to perform a diverse array of skills by imitating video clips.
 </i>
 </p>